zhaopku/Contextual-Embeddings-Study/README.md

 ## Result

 See *images* for visualized clusters for each word.

+## Problems

+To visualize the clusters, we reduce the embedding size from 1024 to 3 by PCA, which could make it hard to distinguish some clusters from others.

 ## Examples

+### Words with multiple meanings

 The words below could either be a verb or a noun.
 We can see 2 obvious clusters for the embeddings of these words.